0chain/0chain/local/build_environment.md

 sudo apt-get install -y libbz2-dev

 ```
-That is the prelimaries out the way.
+That is the preliminaries out the way.
 Now install RocksDB.
 The well
 tested docker file wants to install an old version of RocksDB,
 so we will do that.
 ```shell